Last Modified on Jun 19, 2014

 What Is Bone Density?

-Bone density or bone mineral density is a measure of the concentration of the minerals, calcium in particular, in the bones.
-A bone density test is the assessment used to calculate the measurement.
-The information collected from is utilized to determine the approximate strength of the bones.
+Bone density or bone mineral density is a measure used to determine the concentration of minerals, calcium in particular, in your bones.
+A bone density test calculates this measure, which then helps your doctor determine the approximate strength of your bones.

 [YEA] 01/20/2007: Barbara from Highway Gardens, Edenvale South Africa: "Apple Cider Vinegar.
 Bone density.
 I am 63 -Smoke , take cortisone, and do no exercise at all.
 Went for a Bone density Test - first one ever.
 I take ACV every day to help with weight , colesterol etc. My bone Density test was well above the normal for my age on the positive side and the readings were on the side were as there seems to be in most cases a % of bone loss.
 I can only think it is due to ACV.
 The person doing the bone scan said she had NEVER seen this result of positive bone before.
 Does any one know about ACV achiving this for Bones?
 My Doctor said Just keep doing what ever it is your doing."Replies